Swallowing the elephant (part 4)

 I wrote a little class that hashes those buffers as they come in and stores

 them in a cache.
-I modified TriangleMesh
+I modified TriangleMesh to check the cache and

 use the already stored version of any redundant buffer that it needed.